vectara/vectara-docs/www/docs/console-ui/reset_or_delete_corpus.md

 ---
 id: reset-or-delete-corpus
-title: Resetting and deleting a corpus
+title: Reset or delete a corpus
 ---

-If you've decided to stop using a corpus you have three options.
+If you've decided to stop using an index you have three options.

 1. **Disable**: Disables query or indexing requests.
-A disabled corpus can be reenabled at any time.
+A disabled index can be reenabled at any time.
-2. **Reset**: Purge all the data within the corpus, but leave the corpus definition intact.
+2. **Reset**: Purge all the data within the index, but leave the definition intact.
-3. **Delete**: Purge all the data within the corpus and delete the corpus.
+3. **Delete**: Purge all the data within the index and the delete the index.
-   All your connected services to the corpus will also cease to function.
+   All your connected services to the index will also cease to function.

 :::caution
 The **Reset** and **Delete** operations are irreversable.
 :::

-You can view these options on the corpus operations tab with their respective descriptions.
+You can view these options on the Indices operations tab with their respective descriptions.

 ![Create operations](/img/corpus_operations.png)

-## Resetting a corpus
+## Reset an index

-To reset a corpus:
+To reset an index:
-1. Click on the _Reset_ button.
+1. Click the **Reset** button.
 A warning modal will appear.
-2. Enter the full name of the corpus for confirmation (case insensitive).
+2. Enter the full name of the index for confirmation (case insensitive).
 3. Select _Reset_ and wait for the confirmation message.

-That's it, all the data within the corpus has been purged.
+That's it, all the data within the index has been purged.

-## Deleting a corpus
+## Delete an index

-To permanently delete a corpus:
+To permanently delete an index:
-1. Click on the _Delete_ button.
+1. Click the **Delete** button.
 A warning modal will appear.
-2. Enter the full name of the corpus for confirmation (case insensitive).
+2. Enter the full name of the index for confirmation (case insensitive).
-3. Select _Delete_ and wait for the confirmation message.
+3. Select **Delete** and wait for the confirmation message.

-That's it, the corpus has been deleted.
+That's it, the index has been deleted.